 Our goal within this priority area is that every community in North Carolina has the conditions for good health.

-Creating opportunities for people in North Carolina to be healthy requires changing commonly held beliefs around the actual drivers of health, confronting systemic failures, and elevating the role of policy change.
+Creating opportunities for people in North Carolina to be healthy requires changing commonly held beliefs around the actual drivers of health, confronting structural racism, and elevating the role of policy and systems change.
 This was true before COVID-19, and even more a reality today.

 The recognition that certain policies and practices over time have had destructive consequences – including inequitable distributions of money, power, access, property and resources – coincides with an understanding that health is inextricably linked to community conditions, and that actively engaged stakeholders outside of health care are essential in developing practical and long-lasting changes that improve health.
-By bringing marginalized community members and groups into the process, strengthening local organizations, and confronting systemic racism and other structural failures, we can go beyond individual needs and improve opportunities for everyone to experience good health.
+Health equity cannot be achieved without addressing structural racism.
+By bringing Black, Latino, American Indian, and marginalized community members and groups into the process, strengthening local organizations, and confronting systemic racism and other structural failures, we can go beyond individual needs and improve opportunities for everyone to experience good health.

 Strategic Approach and Current Focus